supevil/SoulX-Singer-Eval/README.md

 For each song, the first sentence is used as the acoustic prompt, and the remaining content is synthesized by evaluated models.
 Ground-truth recordings of the prompt singers are preserved to evaluate pronunciation accuracy, prosodic consistency, and overall synthesis quality.
 None of these open-source datasets are used in SoulX-Singer training, ensuring fair evaluation.

-To assess singing voice editing, we also provide modified lyrics: original lyrics are rewritten by the DeepSeek-V LLM while strictly keeping the same word count, enabling evaluation of lyric edits under fixed melody and expression.

 ### SoulX-Singer-Eval

 SoulX-Singer-Eval is a newly collected dataset for zero-shot generalization on unseen speakers.
 It contains **100 singing segments** from **50 distinct individuals** (25 Mandarin and 25 English speakers), with **2 segments per speaker**.
 Mandarin data are collected from recruited professional and amateur singers who consented to open-source their voice data for academic purposes.
 English segments are sliced and filtered from the multitrack *Mixing Secrets* dataset.
 All segments are manually annotated with precise melody to meet prompt requirements for zero-shot SVS models.